Places to stay in Avignon and the City of the Popes

 - Explore the villages of the Luberon such as Gordes, Roussillon or Bonnieux

-- Enjoy Provençal markets and the vineyards of the Côtes-du-Rhône wine region
+- Enjoy Provençal markets and Côtes-du-Rhône vineyards, especially toward Châteauneuf-du-Pape

 - Visit Saint-Rémy-de-Provence and the landscapes of the Alpilles

-- Discover Arles and its exceptional Roman heritage
+- Discover Arles and its Roman heritage

 - Explore the Pont du Gard, Uzès and the villages of Provençal Gard